 But the bigger problem became where to put those dollars and still get a reasonable return.

 Logic and patterns usurped emotion and frailty.
-And businesses saw an opportunity and took over the whole social aspect to make a dollar and then unsavoury folks saw an opportunity and unleashed faux identities and bots and the young people with utopia in their eyes and absolutely no business smarts refused to see or hire the right-hand guns they badly needed to help them manage their companies.
+And businesses saw an opportunity and took over the whole social aspect to make a dollar, and then unsavoury folks saw an opportunity and unleashed faux identities and bots and the young people with utopia in their eyes and absolutely no business smarts refused to see or hire the right-hand guns they badly needed to help them manage their companies.

-And suddenly there was chaos.
-All in less than ten years.
+And suddenly there was chaos — all in less than ten years.

-And I am giving you this big long backstory and a pretty infographic about television and video walls to show you that marketing has essentially gone the exact same way.
+And I am giving you this big long backstory and a pretty infographic about television and video walls to show you that marketing has virtually gone the same way.
 I predict in 5-10 years social media will be on its last legs, replaced by a new tool.
 I predict that in the social sphere, the business piece will be gone.

 At the same time, we won’t have the paper newspapers much longer, but we will get pretty much ALL of our news online.
-We are getting too smart by half for reading advertisements and are finally paying to NOT be bombarded with advertising.
+We are getting too smart by half for reading advertisements and are finally paying NOT to be bombarded with advertising.
 So advertising will morph into something completely different.

 If you own your company, whether you like it or not, you are the chief salesperson.
-If you are an employee of your company, then, of course, you see the staff who actually do the marketing and selling.
+If you are an employee of your company, then, of course, you see the staff who do the marketing and selling.
 But that does not mean YOU can’t help push those messages along.